FrancisBanville/ms_interpreting_probabilities/README.md

 of interactions in plant-pollinator networks), the broad principles underlying our findings remain relevant and applicable across diverse ecological contexts.

-# Representations of probabilistic interaction webs
+# Probabilistic representations of interactions

 Consider a scenario where an avian predator species has just established itself in a northern habitat home to a small rodent species.
 Suppose these